 - Next, boot the S4 device into Download Mode.
-For doing that, press and keep holding the next combination of buttons: Volume Down, Home and Power button on the same time until a “Warning!” message will be displayed, now press the Volume Up button to confirm you want to enter into Download Mode.
+For doing that, press and keep holding the next combination of buttons: Volume Down, Home and Power button at the same time until a “Warning!” message is displayed, now press the Volume Up button to confirm you want to enter into Download Mode.

 - With the devices booted into the Download Mode, connect the smartphone to PC using its USB cable.

 - Now, look on the ODIN interface and when the smartphone is connected successfully, the Odin app will notify you with a message box which says “Added!”.
 This added message will be located in the bottom left of the ODIN interface.